prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

     appConfig.serverConfig = ServerConfig(isProd)
 ```

-With this setup, when a configuration field must be accessed, the AppConfig class can be simply retrived from Koin.
+With this setup, when a configuration field must be accessed, the AppConfig class can be simply retrieved from Koin.

 ## Project structure